ALL SAINTS’ NATIONAL SCHOOL

 Mandatory Template: Child Safeguarding Statement and Risk Assessment

-All Saints’ NS is a primary school providing primary education to pupils from Junior Infants to Sixth Class).
+All Saints’ NS (Doohamlet NS) is a primary school providing primary education to pupils from Junior Infants to Sixth Class.

-In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the Child Protection Procedures for Primary and Post Primary Schools 2017 and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of All Saints’ NS has agreed the Child Safeguarding Statement set out in this document.
+In accordance with the requirements of the Children First Act 2015, Children First: National Guidance for the Protection and Welfare of Children 2017, the Addendum to Children First (2019), the Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) and Tusla Guidance on the preparation of Child Safeguarding Statements, the Board of Management of [insert school name] has agreed the Child Safeguarding Statement set out in this document.

-- The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post Primary Schools 2017 as part of this overall Child Safeguarding Statement
+- The Board of Management has adopted and will implement fully and without modification the Department’s Child Protection Procedures for Primary and Post-Primary Schools (revised 2023) as part of this overall Child Safeguarding Statement

-- The Designated Liaison Person (DLP) is: Mrs Fiona Gallagher
+- The Designated Liaison Person (DLP) is Mrs Fiona Gallagher (Principal)

-- The Deputy Designated Liaison Person (Deputy DLP) is: Mr Mark Hanratty
+- The Deputy Designated Liaison Person (Deputy DLP) is Mr Mark Hanratty (Deputy Principal)

 - The Board of Management recognises that child protection and welfare considerations permeate all aspects of school life and must be reflected in all of the school’s policies, procedures, practices and activities.
 In its policies, procedures, practices and activities, the school will adhere to the following principles of best practice in child protection and welfare: